emma-sax4/emmasax4.info/README.md

 ---
 layout: default # the layout HTML to use (required for EVERY page)
 title: Page 1 # the title of this page (optional if the page is NOT in the navigation bar)
-order: 3 # the order of this page in the navigation bar (eliminate this if the pages is NOT in the navigation bar)
+order: 3 # the order of this page in the navigation bar (delete if the page is NOT in the navigation bar)
-permalink: /page-1 # the static permalink that this page should have (required for EVERY page in this directory)
+permalink: /page-1 # the static permalink this page should have (required for EACH page in this directory)
 ---
 ```